neefrankie/node-ground/packages/webapi/references/send-data/form-element.md

 * `length: long`

-The number of conrols in the form
+The number of controls in the form

 * `name: DOMString`